remla25-team18/operation/README.md

 Install the monitoring stack:

-In the `VM` directory, Use the command to access the VM using SSH:
+In the `VM` directory, use the command to access the VM using SSH:

 ```bash
 ssh -L 3000:localhost:3000 -L 9090:localhost:9090 vagrant@192.168.56.100